MrTooOldDriver/ti-slam/README.md

 The project report is `project_report.pdf` in this repo.

-The recorded experimental results are available in `experiment_results.xlsx`.
+The experimental results are available at `figures/optimized_odometry` and `Python/odometry/results`.

+The training and testing statistics are available at `experiment_results.xlsx`

 Please refer to `readme_conda.md` and  `codebase_access.txt` for setting up the conda environment and running the experiments.